Thornton Heath: Sport and leisure

-Thornton Heath gained a new leisure centre in May 2004 which has proved popular.
-The popularity was such that turnstiles had to be fitted to improve security.
-The centre is owned by Croydon Council, but originally run by Parkwood Leisure, and now run by Fusion Lifestyle in partnership with the council.
+Thornton Heath gained a new leisure centre in May 2004.
+Its popularity was such that turnstiles had to be fitted to improve security.
+The centre is owned by Croydon Council, but was originally run by Parkwood Leisure, and now run by Fusion Lifestyle in partnership with the council.

+Thornton Heath is one of the railway stations used by visitors to Selhurst Park stadium, home of Premier League club Crystal Palace.

-Thornton Heath formerly had a Non-League football club, Croydon Athletic, who played at the Keith Tuckey Stadium; but the club ceased to exist at the end of the 2010–11 season.
+Thornton Heath formerly had a Non-League football club, Croydon Athletic, which played at the Keith Tuckey Stadium; the club ceased to exist at the end of the 2010–11 season.
 In 2012, fans of the club formed AFC Croydon Athletic, which plays at the Mayfield Stadium.
-In 2015 the club competed in the Southern Counties East League.
-The reformed 5 time FA Cup winners Wanderers FC currently play at Thornton Heath.
+In 2015, the club competed in the Southern Counties East League.
+The reformed 5-time FA Cup winners Wanderers FC currently play at Thornton Heath.

-Thornton Heath is also home to historic rugby club Streatham-Croydon RFC founded in 1871.
+Thornton Heath is also home to the historic rugby club Streatham-Croydon RFC founded in 1871.
 Their grounds and clubhouse are located in Frant Road off Brigstock Road.

-Thornton Heath is one of the railway stations used by visitors to Crystal Palace's Selhurst Park stadium.

-There are three parks in Thornton Heath.
-Their websites have details including facilities: Grangewood Park, Thornton Heath Recreation Ground, and Trumble Gardens.
+There are three parks in Thornton Heath: Grangewood Park, Thornton Heath Recreation Ground, and Trumble Gardens.

 The 2012 Olympic torch was taken along the High Street and Brigstock Road.